fkitsantas/PdfCompressionService/README.md

 ### GET /logs

-Fetches the logs of the service.
+Provides an HTML page with the logs of the service.

 #### Returns

-A HTML page containing the output and error logs.
+An HTML page containing the output and error logs.

 ## Setup